 At the College of Health Solutions, we are focused on improving the health of the communities we serve.
 Every student, every faculty and staff member, every individual and community member should have the opportunity for better health throughout their lifespan.
-To improve health, we must embrace and support greater diversity, equity and inclusivity in everything we do, including teaching, research and service.
+To improve health, we must embrace and support inclusive excellence in everything we do, including teaching, research and service.
 We are committed to doing better.
 You are welcome at the College of Health Solutions, and this is what you can expect from us.

 Adapted from and shared with permission from ASU’s University Technology Office.

 The College of Health Solutions affirms that Black lives matter and pledges to actively work towards dismantling racism, bigotry and hatred toward people of color in all its forms.

 We are dedicated to creating a safe space for all perspectives, valuing all contributions, which will become embedded in our evolving culture to realize the vision, mission and values of the College of Health Solutions and the mission and charter of Arizona State University.

 We will engage in continuous education, seeking new ideas and taking actions that advance racial justice and will honestly share our thinking, especially acknowledging when we don't know or understand.
 We will expand our own understanding and practices by empowering diverse ideas and voices.

 We will increase the diversity of the administration, faculty, staff and student populations to reflect the communities we serve.

 We will maximize leadership, development and advancement opportunities for people of diverse backgrounds, abilities and perspectives to be more equitable and to ensure opportunities are available to all.